 Well, not only the carrot.
 The sweet potato, too, and also the squash, greens (collard, turnip, and mustard), apples, green beans, cantaloupe, broccoli, and tomatoes, a colorful list you can etch into your brain and learn more about by clicking here.

 In a previous health tip, I discussed what I considered to be the pointlessness of spending your hard-earned money seeing a specialist in anti-aging medicine.
 This tip is for those curious about anti-aging supplements.
-But first, a quick list of the current theories about why our bodies age: • Genetic Genes are probably overrated, but […]
+But first, a quick list of the current theories about why our bodies age: Genetic Genes are probably overrated, but if […]

 Click here for the original post.
 Even though I’m a doctor who specializes in nutritional medicine, the article in The Journal of Nutrition was a technically difficult read.
 It discussed how combining the antioxidant resveratrol (the compound found in grapes, purple grape juice, red wine, peanuts, and certain berries) with genistein (a soy isoflavone) reduced […]